thinkinglabs/thinkinglabs.github.io/_drafts/conways-three-other-laws-mike-amundsen.md

 => Conway's Second Law tells us: **PROBLEM SIZE is important**

-=> *make the solution as small as necessary*
+=> make the solution as small as necessary

 Assessment: If you (or your team) cannot explain ALL the code in your release package, your release is TOO LARGE

-[*my observation: relates to Dan North - keep code as simple as possible to make it fit in your head*]
+*relates to Dan North - keep code as simple as possible, code that fits in your head*

 Guidance: Execute many SMALL releases instead of a few LARGE releases.